-Several running events such as the Edinburgh Marathon Festival, Great North Run, and Great Scottish Run are currently planned to take place later this year.
-The Edinburgh Marathon Festival includes several distances, and you may even want to try the relay event with your household!
+- The Edinburgh Marathon Festival includes several distances, and you may even want to try the relay event with your family, friends or colleagues!

 Staying Closer to Home?
 ‘Around Your World in 80’ Challenge